CWE-80: Improper Neutralization of Script-Related HTML Tags in a Web Page (Basic XSS)

 Frequently Asked Questions

-What is CWE-80: CWE-80: Improper Neutralization of Script-Related HTML Tags in a Web Page (Basic XSS)?+
+What is CWE-80: Improper Neutralization of Script-Related HTML Tags in a Web Page (Basic XSS)?+

-CWE-80: CWE-80: Improper Neutralization of Script-Related HTML Tags in a Web Page (Basic XSS) is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
-Description
+CWE-80: Improper Neutralization of Script-Related HTML Tags in a Web Page (Basic XSS) is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
+The product receives input from an upstream component, but it does not neutralize or incorrectly neutralizes special characters such as "<", ">", and "&" that could be interpreted as web-scripting elements when they are sent to a downstream component that processes web pages.

-If exploited, CWE-80 (CWE-80: Improper Neutralization of Script-Related HTML Tags in a Web Page (Basic XSS)) it can compromise Read Application Data and Execute Unauthorized Code or Commands, leading to outcomes such as Scope: Confidentiality, Integrity and Availability An attacker could insert special characters that are processed client-side in the context of the user's session..
+If exploited, CWE-80 (Improper Neutralization of Script-Related HTML Tags in a Web Page (Basic XSS)) it can compromise Confidentiality, Integrity and Availability, leading to outcomes such as Read Application Data and Execute Unauthorized Code or Commands.

-CWE-80 commonly affects Languages.
+CWE-80 commonly affects Not Language-Specific.
 Note that weaknesses are often language-agnostic patterns, so secure coding practices apply broadly.

 What is the difference between a CWE and a CVE?+